kartonfarkas/api_docs/source/integrations/automation_center/node.rst

 The Automation Center node integration API allows you to add a node to Automation Center that will call your service on a predefined HTTP endpoint.
-When the program reaches your node, it will call the specified :doc:`node_trigger_endpoint` with a set of parameters (including a contact list ID), which you can use to trigger necessary actions for the contacts entering the node.
+When the program reaches your node, it will call the specified :doc:`node_trigger_endpoint` with a set of parameters, including a contact list ID.
+You can then use this endpoint to trigger the desired actions for the contacts entering the node.

 HTTP Interfaces
 ---------------